“Our challenge [on gender equality] is the construct and what the male community puts into it.”

 Don’t you also think that a change of mindset at family level is key?
 Some cultural norms ensure girls remain domesticated.
 Doesn’t that continue to hold back the aims of SDG 5?

-You mentioned the issue of peace – it was the theme of this year’s UN General Assembly.
-We know that while Africa has seen a reduction of conflicts in recent years, there are pockets that are still deadly.
+You mentioned the issue of peace – We know that while Africa has seen a reduction of conflicts in recent years, there are pockets that are still deadly.
 How is this achievable?

 I think in the short term, as you will have seen in the last six months, the African Union (AU) and the United Nations have defined their frameworks for peace and security.
 Again, this is to bring more coordination and coherence, a more efficient way of looking at the results, and get them around the continent.
 What is important here is to align the AU’s Agenda 2063 and the UN’s Agenda 2030.
 So, in the short term, we are getting the partnership frameworks right especially on roles and responsibilities.